cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 long running application with a public name.

-Currently, taskvine uses SSL to provide communication encryption, and a password file to provide worker-manager authentication.
-These features can be enabled independet of each other.
+Currently, taskvine uses SSL to provide communication encryption, and a password file to provide manager-worker and worker-worker authentication.
+These features can be enabled independently.

 #### SSL Encryption